tidymonkey81/classroom-copilot/backend/app/modules/WhisperLive/README.md

 <br><br>
 </h2>

 This project is a real-time transcription application that uses the OpenAI Whisper model to convert speech input into text output.
 It can be used to transcribe both live audio input from microphone and pre-recorded audio files.

+Unlike traditional speech recognition systems that rely on continuous audio streaming, we use [voice activity detection (VAD)](https://github.com/snakers4/silero-vad) to detect the presence of speech and only send the audio data to whisper when speech is detected.
+This helps to reduce the amount of data sent to the whisper model and improves the accuracy of the transcription output.

 ## Installation
 - Install PyAudio and ffmpeg